javaxhaskell/ExoHack-ML-Submission/README.md

 - A deliberately risky switch to a shared MLP abundance backbone produced a large score jump.
 - A further move to a target-wise neural hybrid produced the strongest verified score.

-In other words, the leaderboard exposed a *distributional mismatch between our harshest local split and the actual hidden-test regime*.
-That mismatch became the central object of study.

 ## Experimental Arc